Syria: Will "Cradle of Civilization ... become its Grave"?

 God change Abram's name to Abraham and Sarai's name to Sarah.

-Remaining in the area of Haran, Nahor and his wife Milcah, had several sons.
+Abraham's brother Nahor, and his wife Milcah, stayed in the area of Haran and had several sons.

 One of them was Bethuel, father of Laban and Rebekah.